evanbones/okmr_auv/docs/applications2025/README.md

-# OKMR 2025 Software Application Challenge
+# OKMR 2025 AUV Software Application Challenge

 Welcome to the Okanagan Marine Robotics (OKMR) software application challenge!
 This challenge will help you get familiar with ROS2 and our software ecosystem.